A Digital Nomad Guide to Dharamshala

 If you’re looking for a more casual environment to work in, consider working out one of the many cafes in McLeodganj—you’ll be left spoilt for choice.

-There’s no better way to start your workday than a visit to Moonpeak Espresso.
+There’s no better way to start your workday than a visit to Moonpeak Deli.
 It’s a quaint cafe offering free Wi-Fi, and authentic Himachali delicacies cooked by local experts.

 Location: Temple Road, McLeodganj